 Two-Photon Imaging Facility

-TPLSM is based on the principle of two-photon excitation by a near infrared (NIR) laser and enables fluorescence imaging of optical slides at subcellular resolution.
-NIR light penetrates deeper into scattering tissue and thus allows imaging in intact samples at higher depth.
-Image stacks over a definite depth range can be used for spatial reconstruction to visualize fluorescent structures in 3D.
-These features makes TPLSM advantageous over other microscopic techniques for visualization of structures located deeper in scattering or vulnerable tissues.
+TPLSM is based on the principle of two-photon excitation by a pulsed near-infrared (NIR) laser and enables fluorescence imaging of optical sections with subcellular resolution.
+NIR light penetrates deeper into scattering tissue, allowing imaging deeper in intact samples.
+Image stacks of defined depth ranges can be used for spatial reconstruction to visualize fluorescent structures in 3D.

 These properties make TPLSM advantageous over other microscopic techniques for visualizing structures deeper in scattering samples (tissues) in three dimensions.

 An in-vivo optical imaging system, Perkin Elmer IVIS Lumina XR, is also integrated into the Core Facility.
 The in-vivo optical imaging system enables non-invasive whole-body imaging of fluorescence and/or bioluminescence signals in overlay with photographs or X-rays images.

 This allows anatomical localization of fluorescent dyes or bioluminescent reporters in living small animals over longer periods of time in the same animal.
 In addition, investigations of cell cultures and ex vivo samples are possible.